 The U.S. National Whitewater Center is a 9.1 mile heavily trafficked loop trail located near Charlotte, North Carolina that features a lake and is rated as moderate.
-The trail is primarily used for hiking, trail running, and mountain biking and is accessible from March until October.
+The trail is primarily used for hiking, trail running, and mountain biking and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash